 How to Stop Picking Your Nails and Cuticles

-Most people know picking at their nails and cuticles is bad.
-What they don’t realize is how quickly it creates real, structural nail damage.
+This is why nail picking doesn’t just affect how your nails look.
+It creates real, structural damage over time.
 This isn’t just a habit — it’s repeated trauma to the nail system, and recovery starts with understanding what’s actually happening beneath the surface.

 Table of Contents